 Averaging overtime over two weeks - Despite an employer’s pay cycle, overtime must be determined during the week it was worked.

 Small tasks do not amount to overtime - The FLSA stipulates that any work performed must be compensated for, including hourly or salaried work.
 This includes breaks and down time on the job.
 For example, if you arrive to work early or leave late, you should be compensated if your employer is aware of it and allows you to do so.

 If you believe you have been denied overtime based on a legal misconception, you could be entitled to lost income.
 Because you are protected from retaliation by the Fair Labor Standards Act, you do not have to worry about losing your job if you speak up.

 Our experienced overtime attorneys are available to help you and will fight for your rights.
-Contact Phillips Dayes Law Firm PC to schedule a case evaluation and find out if you are entitled to file a lawsuit today.
+Contact Phillips Law Group to schedule a case evaluation and find out if you are entitled to file a lawsuit today.

 Call or text 1-800-706-3000 right now to get started.
 Free consultation by phone.
 No fees to start your case and no fees unless we win your case.